- The excellent book The Celtic Jersey by Paul John Dykes and The Celtic Wiki provided us with information

 Celtic have often had plain white or plain green shirts as back-up options, but by the mid-1980s, yellow had become the first-choice second choice, as it were.

 That was the case for 1986-87, with the shirt featuring a nice diamond shadow pattern and green and white incorporated as trim colours.
-It was sufficient to solve any clashes that arose, meaning that their third kit wasn’t called into competitive action – and, realistically, it could only have been used against sides that didn’t clash with the hoops.
+It was sufficient to solve any clashes that arose, meaning that their third kit wasn’t called into competitive action.

 Whatever the reason, it was a unique occasion and matchworn examples are quite rare.